 Customer testimonials and product reviews add the assurance of social proof.
 Research shows that most consumers read reviews at some point when shopping online.
 That said, it isn’t always common for customers to leave feedback after a purchase.
 Brands that gather customer reviews can enhance their shopping experience while standing out from competing products.

 While item reviews on product pages are common, you can gain more exposure by also adding them to your home page and category pages.
-Additionally, you can better leverage your social proof by using a dedicated review platform and integrating it with your Shopify store.
+Additionally, Shopify conversion rate optimisation can be enhanced by better leveraging your social proof using a dedicated review platform and integrating it with your Shopify store.

 Calls to action (CTA) are prompts throughout a site that direct your customers to take a specific action.
 For instance, add to cart or go to checkout.
 With proper use, you can drive higher conversions without turning shoppers away.